Hyperemesis gravidarum caused pregnant woman to vomit so much she lost all her teeth

 “I saw the power of it really, the meditation and the deep breathing and things like that, that they teach you in hypnobirthing, when I was really sick, and actually I realised that this was something I could take control of, I suppose, during labour.
 It was hugely powerful,” Kate told the Happy Mum, Happy Baby podcast.

-Where to get help with hyperemesis gravidarum
+Where to get help for hyperemesis gravidarum

 The charity Pregnancy Sickness Support is a brilliant resource for those struggling with the condition - as well as their partners.

-If you're unable to talk - as many women with HG are - you can WhatsApp the team.
+If you're unable to talk, as many women with HG are, you can WhatsApp the team.

 Watch: Mum dropped two dress sizes while pregnant due to extreme morning sickness which saw her vomit up to 30 times a day